-- In the Fitbit app on your phone or tablet, tap the Today tab

-your profile picture

-your Fitbit wrist-worn product image.

-- 2. Tap Gallery.

-- 3. In the list of apps installed on your watch, find the Fitbit ECG app and tap it.

-- 4. Tap Uninstall.
+- 1. From the Today tab in the Fitbit app, tap your profile picture your Fitbit wrist-worn product image. - 2.
+Tap Gallery. - 3.
+In the list of apps installed on your watch, find the Fitbit ECG app and tap it. - 4.
+Tap Uninstall.